wocss/wocss/packages/tools.custom-border/README.md

 # Custom border

-The `wocss-tools-custom-border` module contains a mixin that allows you to add borders with customizable width and height, e.g:
+The `wocss-tools-custom-border` module contains a mixin that allows you to add borders with customizable width and height.

 Install using npm: